Add to favorites:

 Both the European Researchers’ Night and Researchers at Schools initiative should promote gender balance, diversity and inclusiveness in science in terms of planned activities and researchers involved.

 Partnerships and coordination at regional, national or cross-border levels will be strongly encouraged aiming at a good geographical spread and avoiding overlaps.
-Activities carried-out in non-associated third countries are not eligible for funding.

 High-quality applications not retained due to lack of funding may be granted the status of associated events.